olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 It is opposed to Christianity in its view of God, and in its attitude toward God.
 Now in the Christian view of God there are many elements, but one element is absolutely fundamental, and gives consistency to all the rest.
 It is the awful transcendence of God, the awful separateness of God; and it is that element in the Christian presentation of God upon which despite is being cast everywhere in the modern liberal church, because it regards God as fundamentally just another name for the great process of nature as it is.
 We find ourselves in the midst of a vast process, and to that vast process is applied the name of God.
 That is what people mean by the immanence of God.

 Now do not misunderstand me.
 God according to the Christian view is immanent in the world.
-God is everywhere—"closer to us than breathing," but immanent in the world not because He is identified with the world but because He is the Creator of it and upholds the things which He has made.
+God is everywhere— "closer to us than breathing," but immanent in the world not because He is identified with the world but because He is the Creator of it and upholds the things which He has made.
 The fundamental thing in the Christian notion of God is the sharp distinction between all created things and the Creator who is the explanation of all mysteries.

 It is strange that men can call that a new vision of God which obscures the distinction between God and man, and involves God even in the sin of the world!
 How men can call such a view of God a new revelation is strange, because pantheism as it is called, is just as old as the hills, and has always been with us to blight the religious life of man.
 Modern Liberalism even when not consistently pantheistic, is at any rate pantheizing since it seeks to obliterate the sharp distinction between God and man, and involves God in the sin of mankind.
 Very different is the holy and living God of the Bible and of Christian faith!